• Skip to primary navigation

 How long does it take to brine meat?

-The larger and denser it is, the longer it will need to be left to soak and become infused adequately with the flavorings and seasonings.
+The length of time it takes to brine a piece of meat completely depends on the meat's size.
+The larger and denser it is, the longer it will need to be left to soak and adequately infuse the flavorings and seasonings.

-For best results, you should keep it as close to the guideline as mentioned earlier.
+For best results, you should keep it close to the guideline mentioned earlier.
+However, remember that one hour per pound is a generalization.

-Brining chicken and seafood
+1 Brining chicken and seafood

 These types of meat are significantly less dense than meat like beef, lamb, and pork, so generally, they will need less time to wet brine.

+If you brine a whole chicken, you can stick to the one-hour per one-pound guideline.
 Since these meats are so much less dense, they will need less time soaking.
-A whole chicken can follow the “hour-per-pound” rule.
+A whole chicken can follow the "hour-per-pound" rule.

-Shrimp will never take more than an hour to brine regardless of how many you are brining.
+Shrimp will never take more than an hour to brine, regardless of how many you are brining.
 Because they are small and separate, they only take minutes to brine.

-Brining pork
+2 Brining pork

-If you brine a whole pork loin or shoulder, you will need to allow it to soak for at least 12 hours.
+If you brine a whole pork loin or shoulder, you must allow it to soak for at least 12 hours.
+Because the meat is so dense, you need to allow enough time for the brine to work its infusion magic.

 A quick brine is not really worth it.

-If I got home from work and forgot to brine the pork in the morning, I wouldn’t bother to start it so late.
-It won’t have the desired effect.
+If I got home from work and forgot to brine the pork in the morning, I wouldn't bother to start it so late.
+It won't have the desired effect.
+But whereas under brining is not very effective, you can go over brine, providing you don't overdo it.

 There is a handy guide on how long to wet brine various meat, fish, and poultry on the MSN.food website.
 Click here to access.